danidiaz/red-black-record/README.md

   [records-sop](http://hackage.haskell.org/package/records-sop).
 Like
   red-black-record, both of these libraries build upon sop-core.
-They are in fact written by the same author of sop-core. generics-sop can provide sum-of-products representations of any datatype with a Generic instance. red-black-record is more limited, it only converts types that fit the record or variant mold (so no types with anonymous fields for example).
+They are in fact written by the same author of sop-core. generics-sop can provide sum-of-products representations of any datatype with a Generic instance (red-black-record is more limited, it only converts types that fit the labelled record or variant mold—so no types with anonymous fields for example).

-  If you don't need to explicitly target individual fields in the generic representation, perhaps you'll be better using generics-sop.
-If you do need that, records-sop provides named field accessors and record subtyping based on a type-level list of fields (unlike the type-level tree used by red-black-record).
+  If you don't need to explicitly target *individual* fields in the generic representation, you'll be better using generics-sop.

+  On top of generics-sop, records-sop provides named field accessors and record subtyping based on a type-level list of fields (unlike the type-level tree used by red-black-record).
+It doesn't seem to provide variants.

 - [superrecord](http://hackage.haskell.org/package/superrecord).
 This library
   provides very efficient access at runtime because the fields are backed internally by an array.
-Uses a *sorted* type-level list of fields, to avoid the problems of multiple field orderings.
+Uses a *sorted* type-level list of fields, to avoid the problems of multiple orderings of the same fields.

 - [vinyl](http://hackage.haskell.org/package/vinyl).
 One of the oldest and more fully-featured extensible records libraries.
 Uses a type level list of